April 12, 1976: Apple’s third co-founder, a former Atari colleague of Steve Wozniak’s named Ron Wayne, cashes in his

-Wayne also wrote up the first contract in Apple’s history, solidifying what all three co-founders would do.
+Wayne also wrote up the first contract in Apple’s history, codifying what all three co-founders would do.
 Wozniak would manage electrical engineering.
 Jobs tackled marketing, and Wayne would oversee mechanical engineering and documentation.

 The three co-founders got on well, although Wayne was considerably closer to Woz than he was to Jobs.
 Wayne described Wozniak as “the most gracious man I’ve ever met in my life.
 His personality was contagious.”

 Wayne found Jobs tougher to deal with.